nagakamira/pm/README.md

 # Pan
-A git oriented package manager
+A git oriented package manager.
+Pan is used by [GNUrama Linux] (http://www.gnurama.org)

 <h3>Installing pan</h3>